 Summary Of Considerations

 - Having tax residency and paying taxes elsewhere does not necessarily shield you from Georgian tax liability.
-In cases where there’s no Double Taxation Treaty between Georgia and another country, or Georgia doesn’t recognize the treaty (as is the case with the USA), your foreign-paid taxes have no impact on your Georgian tax liability.
+In cases where there’s no Double Taxation Agreement between Georgia and your other country of tax residency, such as the USA, Australia, South Africa, and some others, your taxes paid elsewhere have no impact on your Georgian tax liability.

 - The Remotely from Georgia program is not a work visa.
 It merely provides the right to enter Georgia during COVID.
-Anyone arriving in Georgia using this permit (unless they are a travel partner from a country who must apply for a visa), is actually here on the 365 day visa waiver program, which allows you to work here anyway, as it has for years now.
+Anyone arriving in Georgia using this permit (unless they are a travel partner of the principal applicant, from a country that does require a visa), is actually here on the 365 day visa free entry program, which allows you to work here without restrictions, as it has for many years.
 The key difference is, you announced your income to the government in your application.
 Those arriving without the permit did not.
 Either way, neither the permit nor the visa exempt you from tax liability in Georgia.